zaeleus/squab/README.md

 ARGS:
     <bam>    Input alignment file
 ```

-By default, the input alignment file is assumed to be single-end reads.
-Use
-`--paired-end` if the input is paired-end reads.

 The output is a tab-delimited text file with two columns: the feature
 identifier and the number of reads from the input alignment that overlap it.